Hardwood Maintenance: Tips To Extend The Life Of Hardwood Floors

 Every few months, give your floors a deeper clean by using a hardwood-specific cleaner.
 Follow the manufacturer’s instructions, and make sure to use a cleaner that’s compatible with your floor’s finish.
 This will remove any built-up grime and refresh the appearance of your floors.

-Over time, the finish on your hardwood floors will wear down, especially in high-traffic areas.
-If your floors are looking dull or have visible scratches, it may be time to refinish them.
-Refinishing involves sanding down the top layer of the wood and applying a new finish.
-Depending on the wear and tear, hardwood floors typically need refinishing every 7-10 years.
+If your floors look dull or have visible scratches, it may be time for hardwood floor refinishing .
+This involves sanding down the top layer and applying a new finish.
+Typically, hardwood floors need refinishing every 7-10 years .

 4. Seasonal Maintenance: Adapting to Weather Changes

-Different seasons bring different challenges for hardwood floors.
+Different seasons bring different challenges for hardwood floor maintenance.
 Here’s how to care for your floors throughout the year:

 Winter: